-- a.
-Inmate and CCAP probationer/parolee disabilities include but are not limited to deaf or hard of hearing, blind or have low vision, and inmates and CCAP probationers/ parolees with intellectual, psychiatric, or speech disabilities or limited reading skills. - b.
-Staff will arrange for inmates and CCAP probationers/parolees to receive training and materials using auxiliary aids and services so that the inmate or CCAP probationer/parolee understands the information; see Operating Procedure 801.3, Managing Offenders with Disabilities. (§115.33[d], - c.
-Staff will provide inmates and CCAP probationers/parolees with access to interpreters who can effectively, accurately, and impartially interpret, both receptively and expressively, using any specialized vocabulary, when necessary, to ensure effective communication with inmates and CCAP probationers/parolees who are deaf or hard of hearing. - d.
-Staff should utilize Video Remote Interpreting (VRI) to communicate effectively with deaf inmates and CCAP probationers/parolees when American Sign Language interpreters are not available on[1]site. - e.
-Staff will provide written materials in formats or through methods that ensure effective communication with inmates and CCAP probationers/parolees with disabilities, including those who have intellectual disabilities, limited reading skills, and who are blind or have low vision. - f.
-Staff are not required to take any action that they can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity, or in undue financial and administrative burdens, as those terms are used in regulations promulgated under title II of the Americans With Disabilities Act, 28 CFR 35.164, Nondiscrimination on the Basis of Disability in State and Local Government Services, Duties."
+a.
+Inmate and CCAP probationer/parolee disabilities include but are not limited to deaf or hard of hearing, blind or have low vision, and inmates and CCAP probationers/ parolees with intellectual, psychiatric, or speech disabilities or limited reading skills.

+b.
+Staff will arrange for inmates and CCAP probationers/parolees to receive training and materials using auxiliary aids and services so that the inmate or CCAP probationer/parolee understands the information; see Operating Procedure 801.3, Managing Offenders with Disabilities. (§115.33[d], c.
+Staff will provide inmates and CCAP probationers/parolees with access to interpreters who can effectively, accurately, and impartially interpret, both receptively and expressively, using any specialized vocabulary, when necessary, to ensure effective communication with inmates and CCAP probationers/parolees who are deaf or hard of hearing.

+d.
+Staff should utilize Video Remote Interpreting (VRI) to communicate effectively with deaf inmates and CCAP probationers/parolees when American Sign Language interpreters are not available on site.

+e.
+Staff will provide written materials in formats or through methods that ensure effective communication with inmates and CCAP probationers/parolees with disabilities, including those who have intellectual disabilities, limited reading skills, and who are blind or have low vision.

+f.
+Staff are not required to take any action that they can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity or in undue financial and administrative burdens, as those terms are used in regulations promulgated under Title II of the Americans With Disabilities Act, 28 CFR 35.164, Nondiscrimination on the Basis of Disability in State and Local Government Services, Duties."

 Documents support the idea that key facility staff members have undergone additional training in working with ADA populations and hearing-impaired individuals.
 All employees are informed of the at-risk populations described in this standard.
 The Director of the Department of Corrections spoke on the expectations of providing full access and protection to these at-risk populations.
 The PREA Coordinator also oversees the agency's efforts to ensure compliance with ADA regulations.
-Interviews with targeted inmates and staff support there are services in place to ensure inmates understand PREA and how to report a concern.
-In reports provided by the facility on

-ADA accommodations, the Auditor was able to see aids to impairment that have been provided.
-Inmates are provided hearing and visual aids as well as special needs plans that aid in their ability to participate in all aspects of facility life.
-In addition to state ADA specialists, the CCC facility has staff trained in identifying and working with ADA individuals.
-Documentation was provided showing that various staff, including the PREA Compliance Manager, had completed the course.
-Interviews with intake staff confirmed that individuals with cognitive challenges would be provided the information in a one-to-one setting to allow the information to be broken down into small pieces that could be retained.
+Interviews with targeted inmates and staff show that there are services in place to ensure inmates understand PREA and how to report a concern.
+In reports provided by the facility on ADA accommodations, the Auditor was able to see aids to impairment that have been provided.
+Inmates are provided with hearing and visual aids as well as special needs plans that aid in their ability to participate in all aspects of facility life.
+In addition to state ADA specialists, the HCC facility has staff trained in identifying and working with ADA individuals.
+Interviews with intake staff confirmed that individuals with cognitive challenges would be provided with the information in a oneto-one setting, allowing it to be broken down into small pieces that could be retained.